Faux28/Works/AWS-SDK/Send_Message_to_slack/README.md

 11.Select a channel in dropdown and click allow

+## implementing the Slack Webhook URL

-Create a environmental variable `Webhook_URL` for the program.
+1.Create a environmental variable `Webhook_URL` for the program.

-Set the webhook url of the created slack app as the value for the variable
+2.Set the webhook url of the created slack app as the value for the variable